-- With the proposed aggregation protocol there is no need to send to the BS neither the list of the sensors that executed the aggregation function, nor the list of missing participants; this feature is not provided by [4]; - By using peer monitoring sensors, the proposed protocol allows local, early, and cooperative detection of bogus data injection; - The aggregation protocol requires only the exact number of bits needed to compute the aggregate function (for instance, the average values over the readings); - As sensors compute the aggregated data without taking into account their own readings, with the proposed protocol it is possible for the peer monitoring nodes to check not only the aggregated value, but also single sensor readings; - In our scheme, peer monitoring sensors do not send data messages, except for alarm messages.
-This implies that the density of peer monitoring nodes does not increase medium access contention: If necessary, we could increase the resilience of the aggregation protocol by increasing the number of peer monitoring nodes (see Section 6.1) without any performance degradation;
+- With the proposed aggregation protocol there is no need to send to the BS neither the list of the sensors that executed the aggregation function, nor the list of missing participants; this feature is not provided by [4]; - By using peer monitoring sensors, the proposed protocol allows local, early and cooperative detection of bogus data injection; - The aggregation protocol requires only the exact number of bits needed to compute the aggregate function (for instance, the average values over the readings); - As sensors compute the aggregated data without taking into account their own readings, with the proposed protocol it is possible for the peer monitoring nodes to check not only the aggregated value, but also single sensor readings; - In our scheme, peer monitoring sensors do not send data messages, except for alarm messages.
+This implies that the density of peer monitoring nodes does not increase contention to access the medium: If necessary, we could increase the resilience of the aggregation protocol by increasing the number of peer monitoring nodes (see Section VI-A) without any performance degradation; - A single node corruption would not reveal any other information than the readings of the corrupted node and the readings of its neighbors; that is, an adversary can only obtain a (small) constant number of readings without being able to recover any information on the aggregated data, as discussed in Section VI-B.